-Whether it be at the ocean, near a pool, a lake or river water has an amazing effect on the mind.
+Whether at the ocean, near a pool, a lake, or a river, water has a fantastic effect on the mind.
 It doesn’t even matter what the weather is.
-If you can find water and just sit for a while, you will feel renewed, mind body and spirit.
+If you can find water and sit for a while, you will feel renewed mind, body, and spirit.

 Have lunch with someone who renews your spirit and gives you faith in humanity.
 Think about the kindest person you know and ask them to meet for lunch.
 Decide that there will be no negative talk the entire time.
 There will be no shop talk or complaints.
 Just talk about all the good in the world, laugh a little, and chat about hopes and dreams.
 You will leave feeling great!